 Liquidity is a measurement of our ability to meet potential cash requirements, including ongoing commitments to repay borrowings, fund and maintain investments, and other general business needs.
 Additionally, to maintain our status as a REIT under the Internal Revenue Code, we must distribute annually at least 90% of our REIT taxable income.
-Our primary sources of funds for liquidity consist of net cash provided by operating activities, borrowings under loans and the issuance of debt and equity securities.
-Our loans and debt securities are generally secured directly by our investment assets.
-As of March 31, 2004, our real estate securities purchased in connection with our CBO financings as well as our Bell Canada portfolio and ICH CMO loans were securitized, while our LIV portfolio, our residential mortgage loan portfolio, several of our other real estate securities and two of our other real estate related loans served as collateral for loan obligations (including repurchase agreements).
+Our primary sources of funds for liquidity consist of net cash provided by operating activities, borrowings under loans, the issuance of debt securities and the issuance of equity securities.
+Our debt obligations, which consist of loans and debt securities, are generally secured directly by our investment assets.
+As of June 30, 2004, our real estate securities purchased in connection with our CBO financings as well as our Bell Canada portfolio and ICH CMO loans were securitized, while our LIV portfolio, our residential mortgage loan portfolio, several of our other real estate securities and two of our other real estate related loans served as collateral for loan obligations (including repurchase agreements).

 We expect that our cash on hand and our cash flow provided by operations will satisfy our liquidity needs with respect to our current investment portfolio over the next twelve months.
 However, we currently expect to seek additional capital in order to grow our investment portfolio.
-We have an effective shelf registration statement with the SEC which allows us to issue various types of securities, such as common stock, preferred stock, depository shares, debt securities and warrants, from time to time, up to an aggregate of \$750 million, of which approximately \$588 million remains available as of March 31, 2004.
+We have an effective shelf registration statement with the SEC which allows us to issue various types of securities, such as common stock, preferred stock, depository shares, debt securities and warrants, from time to time, up to an aggregate of \$750 million, of which approximately \$499 million remains available as of June 30, 2004.